SamanthaClarke1/poker-hands/README.md

 # Pokerhands!
 #### A code challenge, completed by Samantha Clarke on Apr 9th.

-## Why typescript, not javascript?
-Typescript is simply a neater superset of javascript, and compiles down to javascript.

-It also shows off my typescript and javascript knowledge at once ;)

 ## What's the challenge?

 Given multiple lines (in this case sets of hands), determine how many hands were won by each player, and clearly display it.